monkrus/convobots/README.md

  **All bots have both GPT-3.5 (first link) and GPT-4 versions.**

+ ---
+💙[IdeaTocode](https://poe.com/IdeaToCode) The IdeaToCode bot turns your ideas into the programming code.
+As simple as that.

+🔮[IdeaToSuperCode](https://poe.com/IdeaToSuperCode) IdeaToCode bot turns your ideas into great programming code.
+Chat GPT-4 based.

+---

 📮[CareerCraftBot](https://poe.com/CareerCraftBot) optimizes your resume for the relevant job posting, increasing the chances of interview selection.

 📜[CareerCraftBotPro](https://poe.com/CareerCraftBotPro) fine-tunes your resume to best fit the job description and increase your chances of getting an interview.